textlab/glossa/README.md

 Note that the elements of the URL (including the password) are [URL-encoded](http://en.wikipedia.org/wiki/Percent-encoding).

-If you want to use SQLite, you only the path to the database file needs to be
+If you want to use SQLite, only the path to the database file needs to be
 provided:

     export DATABASE_URL=sqlite3:///db/glossa.db